Franky1/Tesseract-OCR-5-Docker/README.md

 ## Project status

-> 11.12.2021: Work in progress, but docker image is ready for usage
+> 04.03.2022: Docker Image is ready for usage, still some slight improvements possible